danielg5/cits5505GroupProject/README.md

 ***3. Summary of Application Architecture***
 TODO To complete
 The application consists of:
-1. index - login page, to login with previously registered account
+1. Index page, to login with previously registered account.
-2. signup - signup page, to register a new account
+2. Signup page, to register a new account.
-3. menu - menu page, provide option to: (i) start a random game, from any user and theme; (ii) view leaderboard of player scores; (iii) search themes created by other users to play; (iv) create a theme for other players to play.
+3. Menu page, provide links to:
+       - random game, from a random theme from any user
+       - view leaderboard of player scores
+       - search themes created by users
+       - create a theme for users to play
+4. Profile page, provide access to themes created by user or words previously guessed, or to change email or password.
+5. Leaderboard (High Scores) page to view player statistics.
+6. Create page, to create custom theme of ten thematic words (up to 12 characters in length) for other users to play.
+7. Search page, to search in terms of user or theme names to play.
+8. Game page to play Wordle game.
+If the game is over or won, a new game will be started if the browser is refreshed.
+The game randomly selects words from the theme list that the player has not previously guessed.
+When a secret word is guessed, the word is saved to the player's list of previously guessed words.
+This is to ensure that points are not awarded for guessing the same word repeatedly.
+If the player has guessed words for all the words in the theme, then a "word previously guessed" game begins where no points are awarded.

+User data is stored in an SQLite database.
+Temporary gameplay data for each user is stored as a text file (one for each player) in 'app/temp/' which is over-writtten on the start of player's game.

 ***4. Instructions to Launch Application***